Ash Hole Cavern: Excavations

 Several excavations have taken place in Ash Hole Cavern.
-Two have been recorded, one in the 19th Century and one in the 20th Century.
+Two have been recorded, one in the 19th century and one in the 20th century.

 19th century

 In around 1830, an excavation was carried out by the Rev. Henry Francis Lyte, who lived nearby.

 Octavian Blewitt, writing in 1832, reported that there was a tradition that the cave was once open to a much greater extent, and that one passage led to Kingswear, four miles distant.
 The first step in the excavation was to find this passage, and every potential area was examined for it, especially the extremities of the cavern, where the stalagmite was quarried through in several places in search of it, but in vain.
 Blewitt concluded that there was no reason to believe that such a passage had ever existed.

 Blewitt went on to report that next a perpendicular shaft was dug into the lowest part of the floor of the cave, and after four feet of rubbish had been worked through a layer of bones was discovered which was found to cover the whole of the floor of the cave at about the same depth.
-They consisted of sheep, ox, rabbit, and goose and chicken bones.
-Their vast quantities confused the excavators, but they later discovered that a large military encampment had been held on the neighbouring down for the whole of a summer, and the weather being extremely wet, the soldiers had eaten their meals in the cavern; which accounted for the accumulation of bones.
+They consisted of sheep, ox, rabbit, goose and chicken bones.
+Their vast quantities confused the excavators, but they later discovered that a large military encampment had been held in the neighbouring down for the whole of summer, and the weather was extremely wet, the soldiers had eaten their meals in the cavern; which accounted for the accumulation of bones.
 The shaft was then enlarged, and driven 20 feet deeper and there the remains of a human skeleton were found.
 Immediately under this were found considerable quantities of charcoal and ashes, and half-consumed bones, mixed with broken pottery, which proved the cavern had been a place of sepulchre, and perhaps accounted for the name of Ash Hole - a receptacle for the ashes of the dead.
-The pottery was Roman and was very coarse, unglazed, and scored on the outside in short parallel lines and was occasionally perforated around the rim.
+The pottery was Roman and was very coarse, unglazed, scored on the outside in short parallel lines and was occasionally perforated around the rim.
 No single urn was found perfect but specimens of the shards were preserved.

 Several human skeletons were subsequently discovered, together with some sling-stones, pieces of brass and ivory, and pottery of a finer texture; but although another chamber of the cavern was excavated, and the shaft in the floor sunk to a perpendicular depth of seventy feet, nothing else of particular interest was discovered and the original floor of the cavern was never reached; the workings having been carried out in the vast fragments of rock which had fallen into the cave from the sides and mouth of it, and the excavation among the loose stones became too dangerous to proceed.

 Lyte's research established that the cave was the burial place of the Roman garrison.